Matt Reiswerg: Coaching and administration

-Reiswerg was an Assistant Coach for the IUPUI Jaguars men's soccer team for five seasons, from 2006–10.
+Reiswerg was an assistant coach for the IUPUI Jaguars men's soccer team from 2006 to 2010.
 His primary duty was training the goalkeepers.
 The Jaguars advanced to the Summit League tournament in each of his five seasons at IUPUI, and were finalists in 2007.
 Under Reiswerg's watch in 2009, the team's goalkeepers posted the lowest team goals against average, and highest save percentage since IUPUI's NCAA Tournament team in 2000.
-In 2010, the Jaguars keepers bested their 2009 goals against average - recording a combined 1.06 GAA.
+In 2010, the Jaguars keepers bested their 2009 goals against average, recording a combined 1.06 GAA.

 In 2012 Reiswerg assisted Coach Shek Borkowski on the staff of the Haitian Women's National Team, and oversaw the training of the goalkeepers during their residency in Lafayette, Indiana.
+He was on the bench for Haiti's international friendly against Australia on Sept 13, 2012.
 In November 2012, Reiswerg was hired as the Director of Operations and Marketing for the United Soccer Alliance of Indiana, the state's largest youth soccer organization.

-Reiswerg was hired as Development Academy Manager by U.S. Soccer in March 2015, to join the staff of the U.S. Soccer Development Academy, a program that provides education, resources, and support to impact everyday club environments to develop world-class players.
-He oversees Development Academy league scheduling and operations, and collaborates to execute Development Academy Showcases and Championship events.
+Reiswerg was hired by U.S. Soccer in March 2015, and has worked in the areas of player development and soccer growth.